-For MySQL databases, only the InnoDB storage engine supports backup and restoration functions and is therefore recommended.
+For MySQL databases, only InnoDB supports backup and restoration functions and is therefore recommended.

 For versions later than MySQL 5.6.40 and 5.7.22, some storage engines are no longer supported.

-RDS for MySQL now does not support MyISAM due to the following reasons:
+RDS for MySQL does not currently support MyISAM because:

 - MyISAM engine tables do not support transactions and support only table-level locks.
 As a result, read and write operations conflict with each other.